 Most of our beginner session paddlers are aiming for the Coast to Coast, so the coaching is broadly structured around that goal.
 If you intend to do the C2C, get started with your paddling as soon as you can – April/May/June will ensure you get enough paddle skills and miles under your belt to ensure you enjoy the Waimak, rather than grovel and swim your way down.

 Arawa do not provide coaching or examiners for Grade 2 certificates.
 If you are interested in this, please contact one of the providers readily contactable through the internet.
-Ask around other club members for recommendations if you are unsure.
+Most members looking to complete a Grade 2 Certificate are doing so for the purpose of competing in the Coast to Coast multi-sport race.
+The race organisers maintain a list of current certification trainers and assessors.
+List can be found at the following link: River Kayaking Instructors and Assessors.

 Kayak sprint is a very fast and exciting Olympic sport raced over distances from 200m to 1000m.
 Events are raced in single kayaks(K1’s), and 2 and 4-person team boats (K2’s and K4’s).
 New Zealand is currently enjoying a high level of success in this sport at an International level.